Lamborghini Athon: Specifications

-The Lamborghini Athon as a concept car
+Design and history

-The Bertone company, a private company based in Italy, created the Lamborghini Athon to show their everlasting support for the Lamborghini company according to the Turin coachbuilder press release.
-The Lamborghini Athon was given its name because the car is a spider and made for fair-weather; the name makes reference to the Egyptian cult of the sun.
+The Bertone company, a private company based in Italy, created the Athon to show their everlasting support for the Lamborghini company according to the Turin coachbuilder press release.
+The Athon was given its name because the car is a spider and made for fair-weather; the name makes reference to the Egyptian cult of the sun.

-Design aspects
+Design

-Marc Deschamps, a Frenchman, lead the design process for the Lamborghini Athon which was Bertone Studio's first ever concept car.
+Marc Deschamps, a Frenchman, led the design process for the Lamborghini Athon, which was Bertone Studio's first ever concept car.
 He was chosen to lead the design after Marcello Gandini left the position as the design coordinator in 1979 for Bertone.
 The car was based on the silhouette sport type aesthetic and resembled some of the looks of the Lamborghini Urraco.
-Marc Deschamps honored the prior design of Bertone's concept cars; he specifically made the Lamborghini Athon much like the concept cars Bertone created in the 1970s.
+Marc Deschamps honored the prior design of Bertone's concept cars; he specifically made the Athon much like the concept cars Bertone created in the 1970s.
 He included "sculpted geometric volumes" that were defined by clear edges and cut lines.
-Marc Deschamps also did not follow what is universally known as the traditional spider design for the car.
-The Lamborghini Athon, a proclaimed spider, has its cabin located in a forward position as opposed to the traditional mid-set cabin in a normal spider.
+He also did not follow what is universally known as the traditional spider design for the car.
+The Athon, a proclaimed spider, has its cabin located in a forward position as opposed to the traditional mid-set cabin in a normal spider.
 Another detail that sets the Athon apart from the original aesthetics of a spider is the height and position of the rear deck compared to the height and positioning of the sloping hood.
 This design concept would later be used when the Bertone company created the Jalpa Speedster.
-The design of the Lamborghini Athon also influenced media and movie productions.
-The Athon was referenced when making the props for the following films: Tron, Total Recall, and RoboCop.
+The design of the Athon also influenced media and movie productions.